jeremytammik/RevitLookup/README.md

 **Answer:** RevitLookup cannot report **all** properties and methods on **all** elements.

-For instance, in the case of GetFullGeometryForView, a view input argument is required.
+For instance, in the case of `GetFullGeometryForView`, a view input argument is required.
 How is RevitLookup supposed to be able to guess what view you are interested in?

-For methods requiring dynamic input that cannot be automatically determined, you will have to [make use of more intimate interactive database exploration tools, e.g. RevitPythonShell](http://thebuildingcoder.typepad.com/blog/2013/11/intimate-revit-database-exploration-with-the-python-shell.html).
+For methods requiring dynamic input that cannot be automatically determined, you can [make use of more intimate interactive database exploration tools, e.g. RevitPythonShell](http://thebuildingcoder.typepad.com/blog/2013/11/intimate-revit-database-exploration-with-the-python-shell.html).

 ## Author